Spotify’s musical riches are so vast that it’s easy to just swim in the shallows of its desktop and mobile apps.

 You’ll need either a physical 3.5mm auxiliary input, a stereo with Bluetooth support, or an accessory along the lines of Pure’s Highway (pictured), which will connect to your stereo even if it doesn’t have an aux-in.

 The Discover Weekly playlist is among Spotify’s best features, delivering hours of eerily-accurate recommendations every Monday.
-But after a week, it gets replaced, disappearing forever unless you’ve saved it manually.
+But after seven days, it gets replaced, disappearing forever – unless you’ve saved it manually.

 Thankfully, there’s a recipe for IFTTT that will do the saving automatically every week – just head here to set it up.